✅ SOFA-2 Score (2025 Update‼️): Modern Sequential Organ Failure Assessment for ICU

 • 📌 Core Concept: SOFA-2 is a descriptive organ dysfunction severity score, not an individualized mortality calculator or treatment mandate.

-• 🫀 Cardiovascular System: Sum norepinephrine + epinephrine (as base equivalent) with cutoffs 0.2/0.4 µg/kg/min; mechanical circulatory support (MCS) explicitly scored; MAP-only fallback when vasopressors unavailable/contraindicated.
+• 🫀 Cardiovascular System: Sum norepinephrine + epinephrine (as base equivalent) with specific cutoffs; mechanical circulatory support (MCS) explicitly scored; MAP-only fallback when vasopressors unavailable/contraindicated.

-• 🧠 Brain System: GCS with refined thresholds; delirium medications = 1 point; use pre-sedation GCS.
+• 🧠 Brain System: GCS with refined thresholds; delirium medications contribute to scoring; use pre-sedation GCS.

 • 📋 Implementation: Day-1 missing data = 0 (assume normal); Day-2+ missing data = LOCF; track ΔSOFA and maximum SOFA for trajectory assessment.